Adelchi: Critical assessment

 Adelchi is considered the masterpiece of Italy's romantic theatre, it reaching heights of impassioned poetry – although owing to an at times too-analytic and reflective mood, it is not considered to be completely successful as a strictly theatrical work.
-Manzoni, a poet, is much more lyrical than tragic, and (in this work) he displayed clear signs of what Sapegno felicitously called an essentially narrative vocation, which would, in fact, come to find its outlet in the The Betrothed.
+Manzoni, a poet, is much more lyrical than tragic, and (in this work) he displayed clear signs of what Sapegno felicitously called an essentially narrative vocation, which would, in fact, come to find its outlet in The Betrothed.
 In the Adelchi anyway, the theme "is spontaneously and thoroughly intermingled with evocative and symbolic values.
 And the verses and the images flow out more willingly than ever, light, with the same density and intensity of figure and of meaning, but without the effort and the harshness and the dissonance that at times break the flow of harmony in other of Manzoni's lyrics".
 Manzoni's tragedies won him the praise of György Lukács, who considered him "the most important exponent of historical drama at the time in Western Europe."